-Even under this conservative scenario, and omitting important cost centers such as long-term health costs, marijuana legalization will cost Illinois approximately \$670.5 million in 2020, 118 percent more than the \$566 million in revenues that pro-legalization activists project.
+Even under this conservative scenario and omitting important cost centers such as long-term health costs, marijuana legalization will cost Illinois approximately \$670.5 million in 2020, 118% more than the \$566 million in revenues that pro-legalization activists project for that year if their proposed legislation passes.
+Illinois' employers will shoulder a significant portion of these costs-those from additional workplace injuries and absenteeism.